tigarcia/100-days-of-code/log.md

 **Today's Progress**: More react to prepare for the workshop in March.
 Still thinking about which component should own state for this demo.

 **Thoughts**: Another late start tonight.
 I'm looking forward to the weekend to get my coding in early.

+### Day 5: January 7th, 2017

+**Today's Progress**: More react for presentations in March.
+Also did some codewar's problems for C.

+**Thoughts**: I realize how much I have forgotten about C.  I'm really rusty.
+I'm planning to do more so that I don't completely forget how to manage memory.

+**Links**: Codewars problems I finished were [String Left Strip](https://www.codewars.com/kata/strings-string-left-strip/c) and [String ends with](https://www.codewars.com/kata/strings-ends-with/c)